 Unlike Traditional IRAs, Roth IRA contributions are post-tax, meaning there is no available deduction.
 However, since you have already paid taxes on this money, Roth contributions are not taxed when withdrawn as long as you are at least 59 ½ years old.

 Traditional IRAs and Roth IRAs are governed by income thresholds that dictate who is eligible to contribute to the accounts.
-The combined annual contribution limit for both 2019 and 2020 for Roth and traditional IRAs is $6,000 if you are under age 50 or $7,000 if you’re age 50 or older.
+The combined annual contribution limit for 2022 for Roth and traditional IRAs is $6,000 if you are under age 50 or $7,000 if you’re age 50 or older, but in 2023 those numbers have increased to $6,500 and $7,500 respectively.

 Put simply, with a Traditional IRA, you pay taxes on income and gains upon withdrawal, while Roth IRAs require you to pay the taxes upfront.
 You may get a break for the year of your contribution and your contributions grow tax-free.
 Because they’re taxed upfront, there are no RMDs applied to Roth IRAs.